daormar/debasher/doc/design_doc_resident.md

 A record is one line, `{"pos": N, "port": "<port>", "env": <the envelope line exactly as it arrived>}`.
-The envelope is embedded by string concatenation, not re-encoded: measured, building a record of about 100 bytes takes 0.18 microseconds this way and 5.5 with `json.dumps`, and one of about 1 KB takes 0.27 against 8.2, at a cost of 28 more bytes per record.
+The envelope is embedded by string concatenation, not re-encoded: building a record this way is about thirty times faster than with `json.dumps`, for records of 100 bytes as for records of 1 KB, at a cost of 28 more bytes per record.
 So the critical section that writes it stays short, every line is still valid JSON, and a `DATA`'s `seq` (G5) travels inside `env` with no change to the record format.
-Each record is written with one `os.write` to an `O_APPEND` descriptor (looped over partial writes), never through a buffered file
-object: a buffered `f.write` without `flush` can lose acknowledged records across a `kill -9`, while `f.write` plus `flush`, and `os.write`, do not.
+Each record is written with one `os.write` to an `O_APPEND` descriptor (looped over partial writes), never through a buffered file object: a buffered `f.write` without `flush` can lose acknowledged records across a `kill -9`, while `f.write` plus `flush`, and `os.write`, do not.

 A record counts only if its line ends in a newline and parses as JSON, so an unterminated last line, a torn tail left by a process killed in the middle of